Annual Conference Primer

 What is the business of Annual Conference Session?

-This year, members will be called upon to vote on several items including the 2018 annual budget and several resolutions, which are all presented on the conference website.
+This year, members will be called upon to vote on several items including the 2020 annual budget and several resolutions, which will be presented on the conference website.
+Deadline to submit a resolution to the 2020 Annual Conference Session was April 1, 2019.
+Learn more.

 Annual Conference also includes many opportunities for inspirational worship, reports from the Discipleship and Stewardship areas of the conference; a memorial service recognizing